 3. Make your apology specific.

-4. Make your apology deep (apologize for the whole truth of what you did)
+4. And make your apologies deep (apologize for the whole truth of what you did).

 Apologies That Don’t Feel Heartfelt

-On this same issue, the following is a “Question of the Week” that was sent to us a number of years ago by Gary Smalley Ministries.
+Continuing on this same issue, the following is a “Question of the Week” email that was sent to us a number of years ago by Gary Smalley Ministries.
 These tips helped us a lot.
 If you need to change the pronouns, please do so.
 The concept works either way:

-A: Here are just a few thoughts for crafting great apologies:
+A: The following are just a few thoughts for crafting great apologies:

 1. Put some thought into it.

-“There is more hope for a fool than for someone who speaks without thinking” Proverbs 29:20 (NLT).
-The other person will know the sincerity of your apology by the amount of thought you have given to it.
+“There is more hope for a fool than for someone who speaks without thinking.”
+(Proverbs 29:20 NLT) Your spouse will know the sincerity of your apology by the amount of thought you have given to it.

 “We know that we all possess knowledge.
-Knowledge puffs up, but love builds up” 1 Corinthians 8:1.
-Resolution focuses on the issue, but reconciliation focuses on the relationship.
-Let your wife know that your marriage is more important than the disagreement.
+Knowledge puffs up, but love builds up.”
+(1 Corinthians 8:1) Resolution focuses on the issue; but reconciliation focuses on the relationship.
+Let your spouse know that your marriage is more important than the disagreement.

 3. Become a great wordsmith.